IcyCrucifix/COMP2113_Group66/README.md

 *We apologize for any inconvenience that might occur duing calculation of the percentage of contributions of each member.
 Thank you.*

-- **[Chen Zhiyu](https://github.com/francescachen777-web)**: Responsible for overall game structure, boss and hero design, modification and supplement for README, testing and partially coding.
+- **[Chen Zhiyu](https://github.com/francescachen777-web)**: Responsible for boss and hero design, modification and supplement for README, testing and partially coding.
 - **[Fu Yitong](https://github.com/Lena070112)**: Responsible for
 - **[Long Zeyan](https://github.com/Chris-LongZeyan)**: Responsible for README writing, testing and partially coding.
 - **[Wang Huanyu](https://github.com/eEthY)**: Responsible for